-14. Appointments to vacant positions - (1) All appointments to vacant positions in the Public Service shall be made by the Commission.
+15. Appointments to vacant positions - (1) Subject to the provisions of subclause (3) and (4) of Article .74B of the Constitution all appointments to vacant positions in the Public Service shall be made by the Commission.

-(2) The Commission shall whenever practicable notify every vacancy or prospective vacancy in a permanent position (including any newly created permanent position) in the Official Circular or in such other manner as it thinks sufficient to enable any employee qualified for appointment to make application therefor.
+(2) The Commission shall whenever practicable notify every vacancy or prospective vacancy in a permanent position (including any newly created permanent position) in the Official Circular or in such other manner as it thinks sufficient to enable any employee qualified for appointment to make applications therefor.

-of this section, the Commission may in any case fill any

-vacancy without having notified the same:
+(3) Notwithstanding anything in subsection (2) of this section, and subject to subclauses (3) and (4) of Article 74B of the Constitution the Commission may in any case fill any vacancy without having notified the same:

-Provided that any sprointment so made shall be notified in accordance with subsection (2) of Section 10 of this Act and where a right of appeal exists there shall be an open right of appeal.
+Provided that any appointment so made shall be notified in accordance with subsection (2) of section 10 of this Act and where a right of appeal exists there shall be an open right of appeal.

-(4) In the event of two or more officers being available for the same position, preference shall be given to that officer who, in the opinion of the Commission, has the most merit for appointment to the position.
+(4) In the event of two or more officers being available for the same position, preference shall be given by the Commission to that officer who, in the opinion of the Commission, has the most merit for appointment to the position.

-(5) For the purposes of this Act, the merit of an officer for promotion shall be determined by:
+(5) For the purposes of this Act, the merit of an officer for promotion shall be determined by -

-(a) Work experience and competence shown in performance of duties previously carried out by him; and

-(b) Personal qualities, characteristics, and attributes relevant to the position to be filled; and

-(c) Relevant educational or other qualifications:
+- (a) Work experience and competence shown in performance of duties previously carried out by him; and - (b) Personal qualities, characteristics, and attributes relevant to the position to be filled; and - (c) Relevant educational or other qualifications:

-Provided that where two or more officers who are applicants for a vacancy are adjudged to be equal in merit for promotion having regard to the matters specified in the foregoing provisions of this subsection, regard shall first be given to the officer who is not in receipt of any allowances payable only to employees recruited from outside the Cook Islands, and in the event of there being more than one such officer then regard shall be given to the length of continuous permanent service of each officer.
+Provided that where two or more officers who are applicants for a vacancy are adjudged to be equal in merit for promotion having regard to the matters specified in the foregoing provisions of this subsection, regard shall be given to the length of continuous pormanent service of each officer.